TerrellSowell/OSTicket/README.md

 - Enhanced knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

-### Tools Used
+### Environments and Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Mircosoft Azure (Virtual Machines)
+- Remote Desktop
+- IIS (Internet Information Services)
+- OsTicket
+- Windows 10

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc